BADF00D/DisposableFixer/README.md

 # Plans for the future

+There should be some way to configure the extensions.
+There is lots of configuration hard-coded within the extensions:
+* Tracking Types
+* Tracking Methods
+* Tracking Factory Methods
+* Ignored Interfaces/Types
+* Disposing Methods

+Most of these pre-configured values are a good start for all projects.
+But sooner or later you will stuble upon a for instances tracking method of a private API you are using.
+These will unlikely became part of the extensions itself, but you should have a possiblity to configure these yourself.

+Currenly there are three ideas:
+* The addtion of annotations (like JetBrains.Annotations for ReSharper)
+* Configurations per project via Addtional Files
+* A mixture of both preceeding ideas

 # Is there something that is not supported and will not be supported in future?
 ## Renaming